Master of Science in Journalism

 Our faculty are dedicated journalists and journalism educators.

-Tell the stories we need to understand our world, engage with each other respectfully, and improve our society.
+Tell stories that help us understand the world, engage with others respectfully, and improve society.

 Application materials